 The next major pillar to the success of this plan is that when it comes to big expenses such as buying that new iPad, new 4K TV, PS5 or yearly trips to Amsterdam and Liverpool etc. I can pay for these things without it impacting the investing.
 This fund which has been sourced from side hustles (mostly MB) and stands at around £7k and this be there to use for these next 3 years.
 This is a huge relief for me as it means I can still do the things I want to do without yet again impacting this plan.

 Non depriving Discretionary spend

 Now for me, this is probably one of the most critical parts of this plan.
 One of the most important parts of all this for me is that this is a financial plan and goal which of course impacts so many areas of my life.
 Despite this however, I don’t want to spend 3 years not doing the things I want to do such as having drinks on a Friday, going out for a meal once a week, buying that game or book when I want them or going out on day trips etc. I am still very very careful with my money and I always look for deals and buying food in bulk as an example but I will not compromise on quality of life when there are things that for me really bring great joy.

 For these reasons, I have set a weekly discretionary spend that for me should be enough.
-It’s slightly higher than I am used to but not many much.
+It’s slightly higher than I am used to but not much more.
 This is in part because I have been spending more money on buying gifts for people and going out in the last few months and I don’t want that to stop.